-We cannot wait to experience live events with you when it is safe to do so.
+We cannot wait to experience live events with you.
 The health and safety of our staff, guests, and artists is our top priority, and we are following public safety guidelines from the Centers for Disease Control and Prevention (CDC) and the Minnesota Department of Health.

 Below are the steps we are taking to ensure we reopen in the safest way possible.